Share |

 Family Travel Files Ezine Family Vacations Resource

-It's dark.
-You're outside.
-A gun is fired and someone's yelling "Get on your knees!
+Reality sets in just after sunset, outside on the prairie with the sound of a gun being fired and someone's yelling, "Get on your knees!
 Keep your eyes down!"

 During the program, Conner Prairie’s interpretive staff portrays roles that help re-create the 19th-century social and racial mood.
 Participants, playing the parts of runaways, encounter a wide range of people and events, including a slave sale, a belligerent transplanted Southerner, a reluctantly helpful farm wife, a slave hunter motivated by financial rewards, a Quaker family and a free black family.